paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2012-03-09-on_the_road_again.markdown

 date: '2012-03-09 23:53:40 +0000'
 location: Austin, USA
 excerpt: Once again, I'm in Austin for SXSW Interactive; the forth time I've attended an event I find easy to disparage.
 Yet this is the first stop on a trip that will take in several hundred miles of Interstate highway between here and San Francisco; two points of familiarity on an itinerary that promises to be anything but predictable.
+image:
+  url: /2012/03/on_the_road_again.jpg
+  caption: Road block in Austin
 tags:
   - Travel
   - United States